Menu Close

 16. Discover the Market Colonnade

-The Market Colonnade (Tržní kolonáda) at Tržiště, 360 01.
-It was built between 1882-1883 using Swiss-style hollowed-out wood.
-It houses the Charles IV Fountain, Lover Castle Spring and Market Spring.
+The Market Colonnade (Tržní kolonáda) is located at Tržiště, 360 01.
+It was built between 1882-1883 with Swiss-style carved wood.
+It features the Charles IV Well, Lover Castle Spring and Market Spring.

 Colonials Karlsbad